 About the Arizona Area

 If you are just moving to the Arizona area, you might be surprised to learn about the natural and geological hazards of the area.
 The Arizona soils have been known to create a lot of trouble for homeowners in Southern and Central Arizona.
-A lot of homes have suffered from foundation cracking or cracking in the walls because of collapsible and expansive soils.
+Many homes have suffered from foundation cracking or cracking in the walls because of collapsible and expansive soils.
 While it can simply be a minor nuisance, other times, it can lead to serious damage to a home.
 A lot of the collapsible soils in Arizona will have fine grain, and they will contain little gravel.
-Silt and clay particles can create a honeycomb framework for supporting material, but when a new home sits on top of it with moisture, it increases the chances of that honeycomb collapsing.
+Silt and clay particles can create a honeycomb framework for supporting material.
+Still, when a new home sits on top of it with moisture, it increases the chances of that honeycomb collapsing.
 That can do a lot of damage to your home’s foundation.

 How To Protect Your Foundation From Expansive Soil Problems